Cuomo’s behavior created ‘hostile, toxic’ workplace culture for decades, former aides say

 Former political and career staff described Cuomo as a micromanager who frequently berated staff members publicly over small mistakes or disagreements.
 But they respected his work ethic.
 When staff members worked late into the night on projects, Cuomo would be there alongside them.

 Jacqueline Pata, Cuomo’s deputy assistant secretary for Native American programs at HUD, said she had a close, strong working relationship with Cuomo for two years, during which she traveled with him to remote regions of Alaska.
-Pata said she never observed any inappropriate behavior, although she said he was demanding of aides and occasionally yelled when he was frustrated.
+Pata said she never observed any inappropriate behavior, but she said he was demanding of aides and occasionally yelled when he was frustrated.

 “He had great expectations, but everybody was clear about what those expectations were,” she said.